Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 • third-party retaliation (doxing of sex trafficking survivor)

-Plaintiffs: Milagros Garcia and daughter who was never employed and owes no duty to Bayport.
+Plaintiffs: Milagros Garcia and her daughter, who is stated to have never been employed by Bayport and to owe no duty to Bayport.

 Defendants: Bayport Laboratories, LLC (Houston, Texas), BL Holdings LLC, Yaumara Camacho, and Angle D. Camacho.
-Bayport Laboratories is identified as a Houston-based company; BL Holdings LLC is described as the ownership entity for Bayport.
+The summary describes Bayport Laboratories as a Houston-based company and BL Holdings LLC as the ownership entity.

-Employment note: The overview states that Milagros Garcia was terminated after alleged misconduct that Nationwide internally reviewed as unsubstantiated.
+Employment note: The overview states that Milagros Garcia was terminated after alleged misconduct that Nationwide reportedly reviewed as unsubstantiated.

-Employment period: The summary states that Milagros Garcia was employed at Bayport from February 10 to June 8, 2025.
+Employment period: The materials state that Milagros Garcia worked at Bayport from February 10 to June 8, 2025.

-Termination basis: The materials report that she was terminated for alleged misconduct.
+Termination basis: The summary reports that she was terminated for alleged misconduct.

-Internal review: The summary further states that Nationwide specialist Natasha Mertz admitted in a signed TDI response that the charges were internally reviewed and not substantiated.
+Internal review: The summary states that a Nationwide specialist, Natasha Mertz, admitted in a signed TDI response that the charges were internally reviewed and not substantiated.

 Post-termination filings: The materials allege that Bayport and the Camachos filed retaliatory counterclaims in federal court and a separate state action after the termination.

-The summary alleges that Bayport sits within a multinational structure that was not fully disclosed in the Rule 7.1 Certificate of Interested Persons (Doc.
+The summary alleges that Bayport sits within a multinational ownership structure not fully disclosed in the Rule 7.1 Certificate of Interested Persons (Doc.
 13, filed 9/17/2025).
-It states the certificate listed only nine names while at least 18 additional entities and individuals with direct financial interests were omitted.
+It states the certificate listed nine names while at least 18 additional entities and individuals with direct financial interests were omitted.

 Listed omitted interests (as reported in the summary):